Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands 9.0.2

 Talent Choices for Enhancement Shaman

 |40||?
 Nature's Guardian||?
 Feral Lunge||?
 Wind Rush Totem|

 Talents can be freely changed when out of combat and in a rested XP area (such as an inn or a capital city).
-Moreover, Tome of the Tranquil Mind and Codex of the Tranquil Mind can be used to temporarily allow players to change talents anywhere, as long as they are out of combat.
+Moreover, Tome of the Still Mind and Codex of the Still Mind can be used to temporarily allow players to change talents anywhere, as long as they are out of combat.

 Enhancement Shaman Talent Cheat Sheet

 This section aims to provide you with a quick and easy set of builds for different situations that lets you get the most out of your Enhancement Shaman.
 These often work well with each other, and so the builds are quite locked in for that reason.
 We go into detail about each individual talent in the section underneath.

 Raid Encounter: Single Target Oriented